For most situations, we would not recommend installing this plant in new gardens, landscapes, or plantings in southern California.

 Native to the Mediterranean region of Europe, the Olive tree is one of the most widely valued trees around the world for its fruit, oil and landscape uses.
-These qualities have been long recognized throughout the Inland Empire and many mature trees can be seen in local landscapes that provide sculptural character and garden interest.
-It is a distinctive evergreen tree with an upright branching habit, 25-35 ft. tall, spreading 20-30 ft. wide; old trees often have stout trunks.
+Olives are evergreen trees with an upright branching habit, 25-35 ft. tall, spreading 20-30 ft. wide; old trees often have stout trunks.
 Pale green foliage is a distinctive characteristic.
 Creamy-yellow flowers occur in mid spring and many trees produce heavy crops of green olive-type fruit that mature to black by fall.